sunyatin/ASCEND/README.md

 Note that in case where you do not provide an outgroup population, the `cor.bg` and `cor.substracted` will be empty.

 The `.fit` file provides the estimates of the exponential model (that you can then use to estimate the founder age and the founder intensity) with their associated standard errors.
-To compute standard errors, the script performs a weighted block jackknife where blocks are the chromosomes and weights are their sizes or their number of SNPs.
+To compute standard errors, the script performs a weighted block jackknife where blocks are the chromosomes and weights are their sizes or their number of SNPs (that are provided in the `blocksizename` file).
 We fit an exponential function of the form `z(d) = A exp(-2dt) + c` where `z(d)` is the allele sharing correlation at the genetic distance bin `d`, `A` is the amplitude and `t` is the rate of exponential decay.

-The `.fit` file has XX columns:
+The `.fit` file has 7 columns:
 - `pop` the target population label
-- `chromosome` the chromosome number, or else `MEAN` for the parameter estimates when averaging the decay curves over all chromosomes, `MEAN.JK` for the jackknife mean estimate and `JK.SE` for the jackknife standard error.
+- `chromosome` the chromosome number, or else `MEAN` for the parameter estimates when averaging the decay curves over all chromosomes, `JK.MEAN` for the jackknife mean estimate and `JK.SE` for the jackknife standard error.
 - `A` the amplitude of the exponential model
 - `t` the exponential decay rate
 - `c` the affine term of the exponential model